mercadopago/devsite-docs/guides/manage-account/reports/released-money/generate.en.md

-# How to generate your Available Balance report?
+# How to generate your Releases report?

 ## Generating channels